oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Finally, upgrading is much easier when there is an extensive test suite in place.
 A test suite can help to pinpoint any failures that occur as a result of an upgrade, which is often the biggest problem faced when trying to fix them.

-## Digital Humanities research software
+## 1.3 Characteristics of DH research software

 There are some characteristics of DH research software that can make its sustainability a different proposition than for, say, commercial or scientific software.
 This may be in the nature of the task the DH software tries to accomplish, or may be the environment in which it is created and used.